Home / Professional Development / APS Awards / Researchers / Robert M. Berne Distinguished Lectureship

 Criteria

-• 2 letters of nomination: one from a past or current trainee and the other of the applicant’s choice.
+• Two letters of nomination: One from a past or current trainee and one from the nominator's choosing.

 Applications are only accepted via online submission.